-- 7. Net realisable value refers to the net amount that an entity expects to realise from the sale of inventory in the ordinary course of business.
-Fair value reflects the amount for which the same inventory could be exchanged between knowledgeable and willing buyers and sellers in the marketplace.
+- 7 Net realisable value refers to the net amount that an entity expects to realise from the sale of inventory in the ordinary course of business.
+Fair value reflects the price at which an orderly transaction to sell the same inventory in the principal (or most advantageous) market for that inventory would take place between market participants at the measurement date.
 The former is an entity-specific value; the latter is not.
-Net realisable value for inventories may not equal fair value less costs to sell. - 8.
-Inventories encompass goods purchased and held for resale including, for example, merchandise purchased by a retailer and held for resale, or land and other property held for resale.
+Net realisable value for inventories may not equal fair value less costs to sell. - 8 Inventories encompass goods purchased and held for resale including, for example, merchandise purchased by a retailer and held for resale, or land and other property held for resale.
 Inventories also encompass finished goods produced, or work in progress being produced, by the entity and include materials and supplies awaiting use in the production process.
 In the case of a service provider, inventories include the costs of the service, as described in paragraph 19, for which the entity has not yet recognised the related revenue (see SB-FRS 18 Revenue).

-Measurement of Inventories
+Measurement of inventories

-9. Inventories shall be measured at the lower of cost and net realisable value.
+9 Inventories shall be measured at the lower of cost and net realisable value.

-Cost of Inventories
+Cost of inventories

-10. The cost of inventories shall comprise all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
+10 The cost of inventories shall comprise all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.

-Costs of Purchase
+Costs of purchase

-11. The costs of purchase of inventories comprise the purchase price, import duties and other taxes (other than those subsequently recoverable by the entity from the taxing authorities), and transport, handling and other costs directly attributable to the acquisition of finished goods, materials and services.
+11 The costs of purchase of inventories comprise the purchase price, import duties and other taxes (other than those subsequently recoverable by the entity from the taxing authorities), and transport, handling and other costs directly attributable to the acquisition of finished goods, materials and services.
 Trade discounts, rebates and other similar items are deducted in determining the costs of purchase.

-Costs of Conversion
+Costs of conversion